TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 This project demonstrates how to render and export the table data to PDF on the server side using JxBrowser.

+### Summary

+This app demonstrates how to print the HTML/CSS/JS content to PDF using JxBrowser.
+By following the approach showed in this example, the user will be able to:

+1. Print arbitrary webpage content to PDF programmatically.
+This app chooses table data as an example.
+2. Inspect and tweak the content via UI controls before it is submitted for printing.
+3. Robustly generate large PDF files (1000+ pages) if necessary.

+This example highlights the usage of the JxBrowser Kotlin API, with the identical functionality being also offered by the JxBrowser Java API.
+The printing mechanism employed in this app will work on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.

 ### Description

 The goal of the application is to show how to print HTML/CSS/JS tables to PDF